-v) Present Arms:
+) I lesent Alms.

-Other Ranks Officers
+Other Ranks $\underline{\text{Officers}}$

 1st.
-Seize the firelock with the 1st.
+Seize the firelock with 1st.
 Pause

-right hand, under the guard,
+the right hand, under the

-turning the lock to the front,
+guard, turning the lock to the

-but without
+front, but without

 moving it from the shoulder.

 2nd.
-Raise the firelock up from 2nd.
+Raise the firelock up 2nd.
 Bring your sword

-the shoulder to the poise, by briskly up in a
+from the shoulder to the briskly up in a

-placing the left hand upon the perpendicular direction,
+poise, by placing the left perpendicular

-sling, fingers to the Recover.
+hand upon the sling, fingers direction, to the

-pointing upwards; the wrist
+pointing upwards; the wrist Recover.

-upon the guard, and the point
+upon the guard, and the

-of the left thumb of equal
+point of the left thumb of

-height with and opposite
+equal height with and

+opposite

 to the left eye; the piece to be

 kept perpendicular in this

 position.

 3rd.
 Bring down the firelock 3rd.
-Drop the blade by
+Drop the blade

-with a quick motion, as low as briskly stretching your
+with a quick motion, as low by briskly stretching

-the right hand will admit arm, so as to bring your
+as the right hand will admit your arm, so as to

-without constraint, right hand close to the
+without constraint, bring your right hand

-drawing back the right foot at right thigh.
-The point
+drawing back the right foot close to the right

-the same instant, so that the to should be slightly
+at the same instant, so that thigh.
+The point to

-hollow of it may touch the left advanced of the body, a
+the hollow of it may touch should be slightly

+the left heel. advanced of the body,

-heel. few inches above the
+a few inches above the

 ground.
-The left hand it
+The left hand

-brought in front of the
+is brought in front of

-peak of the shako, left
+the peak of the shako,

-at the side if wearing a
+left at the side if

-cocked hat
+wearing a cocked hat